ros2/rclc/rclc/README.md

 - Processes all callbacks in sequential order
 - Write output data at the end of the executor's period (Note: this is not implemented yet)

-Additionally we have implemented the current rclcpp Executor semantics:
+Additionally we have implemented the current rclcpp Executor semantics RCLCPP:
 - waiting for new data for all handles (rcl_wait)
 - using trigger condition ANY
 - if trigger fires, start processing handles in pre-defined sequential order
 - request from DDS-queue the new data just before the handle is executed (rcl_take)

+The selection of the LET semantics is optional.
+The default semantics is RCLCPP.
 ### Executor API

 The API of the RCLC-Executor can be divided in several phases: Configuration, Running and Clean-Up.